Having your bank account frozen can be scary and stressful when your credit card is being denied and your checks are bouncing.

-- Bank account freeze: Owing someone money is the most common reason your account will be frozen.
+- Bank account freeze: Owing someone, such as debt collectors, money is the most common reason your account will be frozen.
 The law allows the creditor or judgment creditor to freeze the account, notify your bank, and demand the funds in the account be frozen or held for the creditor to collect at a later date.
-This can include joint accounts or accounts that have money in it that doesn’t belong to you, as long as your name and Social Security number are listed on the account.
-You may feel as though you didn’t receive adequate notice that your account would be frozen, leaving you stuck, frustrated, and scared.
+This can include joint accounts or accounts that have money in them that doesn’t belong to you, as long as your name and Social Security number are listed on the account.
+You may feel as though you didn’t receive adequate notice that you have a frozen account, leaving you stuck, frustrated, and scared.

 Can the bank freeze my account without notice?

 Yes, if your bank or credit union receives an order from the court to freeze your bank account, it must do so immediately, without notifying you first.
 Unfortunately, this means you’ll likely find out that your account has been frozen when you go to use your debit card, take a withdrawal from an ATM, or log in to your online account.